 “Everybody loves puppies but older dogs love everybody.”
 It’s so true!
 And while we all know that puppies can be a lot of work – older pets also require more time, love and devotion.
 Most pets are considered “senior” before they show symptoms of being old, such as going gray and becoming achy.
 Therefore, prevention is your best line of offense in ensuring your pet lives a long and full life!
+Here are some things to keep in mind and tips for how to care for a senior pet.

-How to tell if your pet is a senior pet?
+How to tell if your pet is a senior pet

 We fall in love with our pets from the day we bring them home and sometimes we don’t see what is right in front of us – our pets are aging!
 While the aging process looks different for every pet, it is a good idea to think about your pet’s age and develop a plan to prevent health issues that tend to arise as they get older.
 Use this as a guide to tell if your pet is a senior.